christphralden/clean-ui/src/content/sidebar/default.md

         import { SidebarReact } from '@sidebar/default';

         export const CleanSidebar = ({
-            currentPath // you wouldn't need this in react, just use the built in router to get the current path }: {
+            currentPath // you wouldn't need this in React, just use the built in router to get the current path }: {
             currentPath: string
         }) => {
             return (
                 <SidebarReact currentPath={currentPath} >
-                    <SidebarReact.Items className='gap-6 text-base'> // Items are container for Item
+                    <SidebarReact.Items className='gap-6'> // Items are container for Item
                         {ContentRoutes.routeGroups.map((routeGroup) => (
                             <SidebarReact.Items key={routeGroup.group}>